AdaCore/spark2014/docs/ug/usage.rst

 integration`, to get faster results for the desired line or subprogram.

 A common limitation of automatic provers is that they don't handle well non-linear arithmetic.
-For example, they might fail to prove simple assertions involving multiplication, division, modulo or exponentiation.
+For example, they might fail to prove simple checks involving multiplication, division, modulo or exponentiation.

+In that case, a user may either:

+* manually review the unproved checks and record that they can be trusted (for example by storing the result of |GNATprove| under version control), or
+* add an assumption in the code to help the prover, in the form of a ``pragma Assume``. |GNATprove| handles it like an assertion, so it both attempts to prove it, and uses it in subsequent code.
+If the assumption is not proved, it can be manually reviewed like mentioned above, and marking it as an assumption in the code helps documenting it.

 We plan to provide a `user view` of the formula passed to the prover, for advanced users to inspect.
 This view will express in an Ada-like syntax the